Dwarf (Dungeons & Dragons): Description

 Dwarves average four feet in height, with stout, broad bodies.
 Male dwarves grow thick facial hair.
 The female dwarves in The Lord of the Rings novels, which greatly inspired D&D, were able to grow beards as well.
-Some authors, such as R. A. Salvatore, have followed suit in their writing, though the game rules' official position is that females do not grow beards—the fourth edition of Dungeons and Dragons portrayed female dwarves as "beardless and even attractive".
-In specific campaign settings, the potential for female dwarven facial hair sees much variation: In the World of Greyhawk some females can grow beards but those generally shave, in the Forgotten Realms they can grow full beards but also usually shave, and in Eberron they do not grow facial hair at all.
-In older editions of the game, female dwarves did grow beards in various campaign settings.
+Some authors, such as R. A. Salvatore, have followed suit in their writing.
+This was reflected in game mechanics as well, but the game rules' official position was rarely concrete or specific, and it varied by dwarven culture or ancestry.
+In The Complete Book of Dwarves, women amongst the deep dwarves "wear their beards long, unlike other dwarf women (who are typically cleanshaven)."
+Additionally, in specific campaign settings the potential for female dwarven facial hair sees much variation: In the World of Greyhawk, all dwarves—including females—grow and wear beards, but only a portion of females are known to shave, in the Forgotten Realms they can grow full beards but also usually shave, and in Eberron they do not grow facial hair at all.
+The art of various editions (especially later editions), however, has frequently portrayed dwarven women as beardless.
+In the preview for the fourth edition of Dungeons and Dragons, Wizards Presents: Races and Classes, artist William O'conner discussed how the design team gave him specific direction to change the way female dwarves were depicted.
+Rob Heinsoo also said in the same book that O'Conner's art "gifted us with a magnificent new look for dwarf women.
+Strong, sensual, earthy and feminine, with an exotic beauty that no one would think to splash a beard on."
+However, this was not reflected in fourth edition rules, only in art, and still varied depending on the campaign setting.

+Philip J. Clements listed the dwarves' skill in metalworking and fondness for ale as cultural characteristics.